jrdngr/pngme_book/src/toolbox/__outline.md

    2. If there's something unpleasant about your library, fix it.
 Make it more pleasant
    3. You'll probably be inspired to add your own features.
 Stop what you think you should be doing and implement those features
    4. This is definitely the last chapter.
 End stong.
-10. Finding and using crates (or rolling your own)
+8. Finding and using crates (or rolling your own)
     1.  clap, read args
         1. Point to std docs for manual
     2.  anyhow, Box<dyn Error>, Custom error
         1. Push anyhow.
 They can learn the downsides on their own.
     3.  crc, read another spec if you're into that sort of thing
-11. Maybe.
+9. Maybe.
 I haven't decided yet
     1. There should probably be a real enum somewhere
         1. These are just fun
         2.  `if let` is super useful to know and easy to forget
-12. Implement an iterator
+10. Implement an iterator
     1. This is kinda irritating and frequently unnecessary
     2. I can still mention it as an option
     3. It's a good thing to learn how to implement because it's a bit more involved.
+11. Macros
+    1. I think macros are beyond the scope of this book
+    2. It might be cool to have macro unit tests that look at the structure of their code
+    3. It would be an example of a macro that the reader can dig into if they want
+    4. Macro unit tests should probably start commented out